aupasana/aupasana.github.io/blog/spiritual.md

 <div class="well">
 ## About these posts

-These "spiritual" posts were written by other authors on different forums.
+The posts in this blog were written by other authors on different forums.
 They were not contributed to this blog.
 I am collecting interesting posts here for my own use, and each post has a link back to the original source.

-At present, all posts are taken from [Narasimha Rao][pvr]'s public posts on [facebook][fb] and the [vedic-wisdom][ya] yahoo group.
+At present, all posts are taken from [Narasimha Rao's][pvr] public posts on [facebook][fb] and the [vedic-wisdom][ya] yahoo group.

 [pvr]: http://www.vedicastrologer.org/personal.htm